Backup and restore

 Verify that MicroShift has started successfully by running the following command:

-NoteThis example output shows basic MicroShift.
-If you have installed optional RPMs, the status of pods running those services is also expected to be shown in your output.
+Copy to Clipboard Copied!
+Toggle word wrap Toggle overflow NoteThis example output shows a basic MicroShift installation.
+If you installed optional RPMs, the status of pods running those services is also expected in your output.

 As a use case, consider the following example situation in which you want to automate the automatic recovery process for RPM systems that use the systemd service.